Where is Jumping Creek Road?

 What is the purpose of the Jumping Creek Road Development Framework?

 The purpose of the Development Framework is to consider options that will address the safety, environmental and functional issues identified for Jumping Creek Road.
-It will also provide guidance on vegetation impacts, rural amenities and road user needs.
+It provides guidance on vegetation impacts, rural amenities and road user needs.

 The Framework contains assessments on traffic and speed counts, road classification detail, crash statistics, applicable environmental and planning requirements, general biodiversity, flora and fauna, native roadside vegetation assessments and proposed concept design plans.